Last Updated on April 5, 2021 by Jim Ferri

 Paris: Galleries Lafayette

 While most of the shoppers you’ll encounter in Harrods in London are non-English, about 60% percent’s of the shoppers in Lafayette’s food halls are Parisian.
-That’s because the store stocks more than 10,000 gourmet products, most of which are French, although you will see high-and goods or delicacies from all over the world.
+That’s because the store stocks more than 10,000 gourmet products, most of which are French, although you will see high-end goods or delicacies from all over the world.

-And when you finally reach that moment when you feel you have to try some of the “merchandise,” step up to one of its tasting bars, place an order at one of its deli’s or sit down in one of its restaurants.
+And when you finally reach that moment when you feel you have to try some of the edible “merchandise,” step up to one of its tasting bars, place an order at one of its deli’s, or sit down in one of its restaurants.
 This is a place stocked with a lot of deliciousness.

 40 Boulevard Haussmann